Landamores: The Elanco Storya history of building on the Broads

 In the late 90s the Oyster 72 was in production.
 She had a sleek design and was a higher performance yacht that the typical cruising Oysters had been.

 Tiky came to the yard in 2009 for a full refurbishment.
 She was the first steel hulled boat fitted out by Landamores and had her interior upgraded to a hand-built Oyster-style fit-out.
 Read more here.

 In 2012 Oyster, who were by then known as Oyster Yachts and no-longer owned by Richard Matthews, decided to take all their building in-house and our long association with them ended.
 Landamores, still under the leadership of Anthony but now with three members of the next generation on board, have been busy working on exciting new products and are continuing to build beautifully crafted, quality boats in our Norfolk boatyard.

-Landamores have taken on Bridge Broad Marina in Wroxham.
+Landamores took over Bridge Broad Marina in Wroxham in 2017.
 This beautiful spot was better known as the boatyard of Porter and Haylett and is just upstream of Wroxham Bridge.
 We have year-round moorings available and have already begun a programme of improvements to a marina that had previously been rather neglected.

 Following on from the success of the beautiful Mayfly 16 launch, Landamores developed a big sister for her; the Mayfly 21.

 The first one, Naiad, was launched in Summer 2019 in time for the Thames Traditional Festival.
 Built with the same varnished mahogany decks and coamings as the Mayfly 16, Naiad's classic looks made her an instant hit.
 She has a 4kW Torqeedo pod motor for peacefully quiet cruising with a surprising turn of speed!